vvb333007/espshell/extra/README.md

    types) to be accessible from the shell: by using "var" command one can set and display variable values while sketch is executed.

-   Use "espshell_var(Variable_Name)" macro to register all variables of interest.
+   Use "convar_add(Variable_Name)" macro to register all variables of interest.
    There is an example of its use in example_blink.ino which registers 4 variables to play with